joneit/mnm/README.md

 > If you wish to place it in its own file and include it in your HTML file with a final `<script>` tag, note that because it's never referenced in a `require()` call, this final tag does not need to be cached (i.e., followed by an `module.npm()` call).

 ## Summary
-So this is all pretty simple: Your `module.mnm()` calls are applied flatly in your HTML _at file include time_ while your `require()` calls appear in your modified node module files to fetch code _at execution time_, including at least one such call from your root script.
+So this is all pretty simple: Your `module.cache()` calls are applied flatly in your HTML _at file include time_ while your `require()` calls appear in your modified node module files to fetch code _at execution time_, including at least one such call from your root script.

 ## Example
 All together now, given a tree of modified node modules such as: